Auto Insurance Claim Advice

 Why?
 Because most state legislatures fail to define the term “basic transportation.”

-The insurance company uses this to tell you that they can put you on the cheapest vehicle they can find.
+The insurance company uses this to tell you that they can put you in the cheapest vehicle they can find.

 If you do not like that, they can tell you that basic transportation means a “bus pass,” so you must accept a cheap rental car.

-This is highly unfair and maybe state legislatures can define this term for us soon.
+This is highly unfair and hopefully state legislatures will define this term for us soon.

 Other states require insurance companies to give a rental car equal to the one you had when the accident happened.

-This sounds fair enough, but again, the insurance companies have twisted the words so they pay your loss of use claim.
+This sounds fair enough, but again, the insurance companies have twisted the words to suit how they pay your loss of use claim.

 When you rent a vehicle they will tell you that if you are in a sedan, then they will put you in a sedan.

-If your car is an economy vehicle, then they will put you in one those, but they will only pay for the actual value of renting that car, the rental daily rate plus taxes.
+If your car is an economy vehicle, then they will put you in one of those.
+But, they will only pay for the actual value of renting that car, the rental daily rate plus taxes.

 They are giving you what you had, so they will not pay for extra expenses.

 What extra expenses?
-Mileage, insurance, and any fuel.
+These are the mileage, insurance, and any fuel.

 Is this fair?
-Insurance adjusters will tell you that these are expenses that you had even if the accident did not occur.
+Insurance adjusters will tell you that these are expenses that you had even before the accident occurred.
 You have to pay for insurance, wear and tear, and fuel.

 What happens when the rental car company requires more insurance than the one you carry on your own vehicle?
 You would have to pay for extra insurance on this rental vehicle (rental companies offer this).

-It does not matter that you are the victim (you were hit).
+It does not matter that you are the victim.
 The insurance company will argue that this would have been your own cost anyway.
 You have to carry insurance on your own vehicle.

 It is a shame that insurance companies use your loss of use claim to leverage against you.